This post may contain affiliate links from which i can earn a commission

 Intermittent fasting is a pattern of eating that switches between an eating period and a fasting period.
 You are not told what to eat in the eating period and the length of the fasting period is up to you.

 It is important that the period in which you don’t eat is longer than the length of time it takes to digest your last meal which is generally around 8 hours.

 When you eat not all of the energy that meal gives you is used so it is stored in the body for later use.
 Insulin is the hormone that manages how that energy is stored.
 With energy storage being limited, insulin will turn unused energy into fat.
 And guess where that fat sits when your a woman over 50?

 The longer you don’t eat is the more chance you have of burning firstly stored energy and secondly fat deposits.

 I find this is a good time to exercise as it further increases the energy burnt.

 The Health Benefits of Intermittent Fasting For Women Over 50

-Weight loss is the main drawer card of intermittent fasting for women over 50 however there are other amazing benefits of this eating pattern:
+Intermittent fasting for weight loss over 50 is common and works well.
+As a bonus there are other amazing benefits of this eating pattern:

 - improved energy